-securityType="..." securityLevel="..."

-authorizationRealm=" $\dots$ " defaultPassword="" /&gt;

-message header.
+authorizationRealm="..." defaultPassword="..." />

-Gerauttra SSW010 // Description The bus-security: security element is a child of a WSDL port element.
+The bus-security:security element is a child of a WSDL port element.
 It's attributes specify security policies for the endpoint.

-Attributes The bus-security: security element has the following attributes: enableSecurity Specifies if the service should loud the ASP plug-in.
-Default is false. is2AuthorizationActionRoleMappin g Specifies the URL of the action role mapping file the Artix security framework uses to authenticate requests for this endpoint. enableAuthorization Specifies if the endpoint should use the Artix security framework for authentication.
-Default is false. enableSSO Specifies if the service can use single-sign on (SSO).
-Default is false. authenticationCacheSize Specifies the maximum number of credentials stored in the authentication cache.
+The bus-security: security element has the following attributes:

+enableSecurity Specifies if the service should loud

+the ASP plug-in.
+Default is false.

+is2AuthorizationActionRoleMapping Specifies the URL of the action role mapping file the Artix security framework uses to authenticate requests for this endpoint.

+enableAuthorization Specifies if the endpoint should use

+the Artix security framework for authentication.
+Default is false.

+enableSSO Specifies if the service can use

+single-sign on (SSO).
+Default is

+false.

+authenticationCacheSize Specifies the maximum number of

+credentials stored in the

+authentication cache.
 A value of -1 (the default) means unlimited size.
-A value of 0 disables the cache. authenticationCacheTimeout Specifies the time (in seconds) after which a credential is considered stale.
+A value of 0 disables the cache.

+authenticationCacheTimeout Specifies the time (in seconds) after which a credential is considered stale.
 A value of -1 (the default) means an infinite time-out.
-A value of 0 disables the cache. securityLevel Specifies the level from which security credentials are picked up.
-The following options are supported by the Artix security framework: MESSAGE_LEVEL-Get security information from the transport header.
-This is the default. • REQUEST_LEVEL-Get the security information from the authorizationRealm Specifies the Artix authorization realm to which an Artix server belongs.
+A value of o disables the cache.

+securityLevel Specifies the level from which security credentials are picked up.

+The following options are supported by the Artix security framework:

+MESSAGE_LEVEL-Get security information from the transport header.
+This is the default.

+REQUEST_LEVEL-Get the security information from the message header. authorizationRealm Specifies the Artix authorization realm to which an Artix server belongs.
 The value of this variable determines which of a user's roles are considered when making an access control decision.
-The default is IONAGlobalRealm. defaultPassword Specifies the password to use on the server side when the client credentials originate either from a CORBA Principal (embedded in a SOAP header) or from a certificate subject.
-The default is default_password.
+The default is defaultPassword Specifies the password to use on the server side when the client credentials originate either from a CORBA Principal (embedded in a SOAP header) or from a certificate subject.
+The default is default password.

-See also
+IONAGlobalRealm.

+default